Level of difficulty, 2.75

 Let sous vide work for you!
 The chicken may be processed up to 8 hours without any detectable difference.

 This will pasteurize and preserve the chicken.
 After the time has elapsed remove the bags of chicken from the bath and submerge in iced/tap water until they achieve 70 F/21 C–about half an hour.
 Refrigerate to 40 F/4 C–this is necessary to assure food safety.
-As long as the bags are not opened, the chicken can be kept in this state for at least a week.
+As long as the bags are not opened, the chicken can be kept in this state for at least 2 weeks.

 Cut the ends off of the bell pepper and cut in half down the spine.
 Remove the seeds and pith.